w0rm/gulp-svgstore/README.md

 * fileName — the name of result file
 * prefix — prefix for ids of the defs child elements
 * onlySvg — output only `<svg>` element without `<?xml ?>` and `DOCTYPE`
+* emptyFills - remove all fill="none" so they can be changed in css

 ## Usage